MidnightBSD/portsnap-build/README.md

 https://github.com/MestreLion/git-tools.git
 The shell scripts from this must be on the path (or installed in /usr/local/bin/)

+mport install python3 (3.7?)

+Seems to work on MidnightBSD 1.2.x but not 2.0.

 ## First Time
 sh -e setup.sh